 He doesn't really need Aladdin's lamp for that, does her?
 Just a Greyhound ticket.
 But then that's what makes it so dottily and delightfully American: the fancy of coveting Aladdin's lamp to facilitate the modest desire to wake up where the morning glories twine around the door.

 Do you know who introduced "Carolina in the Morning"?
-Not Jolson or Cantor, but William Frawley - or Fred from "I Love Lucy".
-He sang it in vaudeville, and almost four decades later revived it for a "Lucy" episode in which Ricky loses his singing voice, and a few years after that dusted it off for Fred MacMurray & Co on "My Three Sons".
+Not Jolson or Cantor, but William Frawley - that's Fred Mertz from "I Love Lucy".
+He sang it in vaudeville, and recorded it many years later:

 It is, of course, a much parodied song.
 If you caught the Rat Pack clowning around on stage, you'll know Dino was wont to sing: